-Course Objectives Course Outcomes 1.0 To introduce the driving factors of international Business.
-1.1 The students will be able to gain knowledge on driving factors of international Business.
-2.0 To introduce the theories of trade and investment practice.
+22BAB14 - INTERNATIONA L BUS SINESS MANAGEN 1ENT L Т Ρ С 3 PRE REQUISITE : NIL Course Objectives Course Outco omes 1.0 To introduce the driving factors of international Business.
+1.1 The students will be able to gain knowledge or driving factors of international Business. wledge on 2.0 To introduce the theories of trade and investment practice.
 2.1 The students will be able to Understand the theories of trade and investment practices in the global world.
 3.0 To develop the skills of various market entry strategies.
-3.1 The students will be able to deep Insights in to various market entry strategies followed by Global Organizations.
-4.0 To familiarize the students with the various global productions and supply chain issues.
+3.1 The students will be able to deep Insights in to various market entry strategies followed by Global Organizations. • 4.0 To familiarize the students with the various global productions and supply chain issues.
 4.1 The students will be able to identify the various global production methods and supply chain issues.
 5.0 To understand the multinational dimensions in management of a MNC company and the business operations in more than one country.
-5.1 The students will be able to enhance the cognitive knowledge of managing business across the cultures.
+5.1 The students wil cognitive knowledge the cultures.